mozilla/learning.mozilla.org/README.md

 We handle this in `app.js`, in the `helmet.contentSecurityPolicy` block.
 Typically you'll care about the `connectSrc` block for remote content fetching, and the `scriptSrc` block for injecting/loading external scripts, although you might have CSP needs outside those two categories: all of the major CSP categories have their own section and should be readily identifiable.

-## Lightweight Dynamic Server (Experimental)

-The site can also be served through a lightweight server which dynamically generates requested HTML files.
-This feature is currently experimental.
-For more information on the rationale behind it, see [#585][].

-To run the server in development mode, use `npm run app`.
-The server-side page rendering code will be dynamically updated as relevant files are changed.

-For production deployment, you will need to:

-1. Set `NODE_ENV=production` and other relevant environment variables and then re-run `npm install`.
-This will build all static assets that won't change during production.

-2. Run `node app.js`.

-The server is also designed to be easily deployable on Heroku.

 ## References